Wales and West Utilities: gas connections & services

 The distribution company launched as part of the Macquarie Group in 2005.
 In 2012, a consortium controlled by Hong Kong billionaire Li Ka-shing bought the company for £645 million.
 The company now says it is valued at £1.2 billion.

-The pipes in the distribution network extend over 35,000km and carry the gas supply to over 2.5 million properties, thus enabling 7.5 million consumers to heat their homes or offices, cook dinner or take a hot bath.
+The pipes in the distribution network extend over 35,000km and carry the gas supply to over 2.5 million properties, thus enabling more than seven million consumers to heat their homes or offices, cook dinner or take a hot bath.

 Let’s take a look at some of the services that Wales and West Utilities offers to the people in its gas network area.